gerald1248/timeline/README.md

 ![Another sample timeline](data/sample_duration.png?raw=true "Another sample timeline") **Fig. 3** Another sample timeline (colors indicate task duration)

 The best place to start is to create a timeline of your own.
-All JSON input is validated agains the [JSON Schema](api/timeline_schema.json) that defines the API.
+All JSON input is validated against the JSON Schema in folder [api](api) that defines the API.

 The top-level property `tasks` lists all tasks to be visualized.
 Each task has to have a `start` and `end`.
 The `label` is optional and shown to the left if present.
 Each date string is formatted `yyyy-mm-dd`.